vijaymandge/open-android/README.md

 * A `git` client
 * All Citrus PG Prerequisites.

-In case you do not have these details, do not proceed.
+In case you do not have these details, DO NOT proceed.

 # Installation